Simple Gifts Ideas for Cancer Patients

-If someone you know has been diagnosed with cancer and you want to help but don’t know where to start, here are some tips from real cancer survivors on ways you can offer your support.
+When someone you know has been diagnosed with cancer, your first thought might turn to getting them a gift to help them feel better.
+If you’re considering getting a gift for a cancer patient in your life, but don’t know where to start, here are some tips from real cancer survivors on ways you can help – whether it’s a thoughtful physical gift or just donating your time and support.

 Stuffed animals – It can be comforting to have something soft to hold, or it may just be cute and brighten their day by looking at it.